-Greg Gianforte beats Rob Quist in Montana Special election House race
+Greg Gianforte beats Rob Quist in Montana special election House race

 With 83 percent of the precincts counted, Mr. Gianforte led Mr. Quist by a 50.3 percent to 43.9 percent margin.
 Libertarian Mark Wicks had 5.8 percent of the vote.

 “Tonight, Montanans are sending a wake up call to the Washington DC establishment!”
 Mr. Gianforte said at his election night party.
 “Montanans said, ‘Bernie Sanders and Nancy Pelosi can’t call the shots here in Montana.’
-Montanans said, ‘We are going to drain the swamp’.”
+Montanans said, ‘We are going to drain the swamp.’ “

 Mr. Gianforte then apologized by name to reporter Ben Jacobs, who accused him of body slamming him, saying it was a mistake and saying he took “an action that I can’t take back.”